PomonaCS051/PomonaCS051.github.io/student_guide.md

    explorer where you will edit and write code.
 When you go through the import, you can leave the default values.

+> `starterCode` is an alias that switches you to the `master` branch and pulls
+> in new commits from the starter-code remote repository.

 ### Working on Assignments

 After you completed the [above step](#getting-new-assignments) and you see the